chboudry/articles/powershell-break.md

 ---
-title: PowerShell - Break with nested loops
+title: PowerShell - break with nested loops
 image: image
 description: break has a very different comportment whether you are in a for each or in a for loop.
 Let's understand why.
 createddate: 01/06/2019